Gen 3 vs Gen 4 Pickleball Paddles

 Each category below links to the full review for that paddle.

-Use the review pages for full scores and specs, then check the deals page for any current codes.
+Use the review pages for scores, then the deals page for live codes.

 The labels are not official classes